-- When the passive protective layer over rebar breaks down, i.e. the cementitious past surrounding the rebar, then chemical, carbonation and chloride issues starts the rusting process.
+- When the passive protective layer over the rebar breaks down, i.e. the cementitious materials go past the surrounding rebar, then chemical, carbonation, and chloride issues start the rusting process.

 - Exposure to excessive moisture and various chemical compounds can cause damage to concrete and rebar under a number of circumstances.

 Two of the main reasons are: